shivannis/xandr-docs-public/xandr-docs/articles/invest/partnership-details-screen-buyer-view.md

 ---

-#  Microsoft Invest - partnership details screen
+#  Microsoft Invest - Partnership details screen

 On the Partnership details screen you can review and manage your relationship with a specific seller.
 You can track overall spend trends,